AnAverageGitUser/aseprite-companion/README.md

 # aseprite companion
 This is an aseprite extension that provides additional features for [aseprite](https://www.aseprite.org/).

+It provides a powerful color groups dialog for grouping colors, naming-, labeling- and searching color groups.
+Additionally some image processing functions related to color groups are provided too.

-It provides a color groups dialog for grouping colors and naming color groups and a color shades dialog for the creation of simple color shade ramps.
+A color shades dialog for the creation of simple color shade ramps is also provided.

 # Installation
+ - Download one of the github released `aseprite-companion-vA.B.C.zip` files.
-You can add extensions in the `.zip` file format over `Edit > Preferences... > Extensions > Add Extension`.
+ - You can add the downloaded file in aseprite at `Edit > Preferences... > Extensions > Add Extension`.
+ - Select the downloaded `.zip` file in the `Add Extension` prompt.

 [Official aseprite plugin documentation](https://www.aseprite.org/api/plugin).